tinaponting/Genesis-child-themes-3/README.md

 ..................................

 Themes:
+* Minimize - simple theme works for many areas of blogging, never used by me!
 * Chef pro - food recipie or somthing like that.
 * Constance - simple theme for bloggers or maybe a landing site?
 * Keeper, - works for photo or portffolio blog.